-Burns’ first appearance did not lead to him bursting onto the scene and he had to make do with just five appearances in 1975-76 – Celtic’s first trophyless season in 12 years.
-The Hoops’ dominance of Scottish football came to an abrupt end as Rangers took the domestic treble that season as they ended their own spell of 12 years without a league title.
+Burns’ first appearance didn’t lead to him bursting onto the scene, and he had to make do with just five appearances in 1975/76 – Celtic’s first trophyless season in 12 years.
+The Hoops’ dominance of Scottish football came to an abrupt end as Rangers took the domestic treble that season, ended their own spell of 12 years without a league title.

 But Burns’ breakthrough came the following season as he became a regular on the left wing.
 Celtic won the league and cup double that year to turn things back in their favour after the crushing disappointment of the previous season.

-The battle with their Glasgow rivals continued for a couple more years as Rangers won the title in 1978 before the Bhoys wrestled it back in a famous title deciding win in 1979.
-Unfortunately, he was injured the night that Celtic’s 10 men won the league with a 4-2 victory over Rangers at Parkhead but he played a full part in the post-match celebrations.
+The battle with their Glasgow rivals continued for a couple more years as Rangers won the title in 1978 before the Bhoys wrestled it back in a famous title-deciding win in 1979.
+Unfortunately, he was injured the night that Celtic’s ten men won the league with a 4-2 victory over Rangers at Parkhead – but he played a full part in the post-match celebrations.

 It was during this period that Burns really came to the fore as one of the finest midfield talents in the country.
 In the early years of his career, inconsistency and his temperament had been a problem.
 There had been red cards for losing his temper and he had a bust-up with Celtic manager McNeill before the 1980 Scottish Cup semi-final.

-But Burns matured and his ability rather than his temper emerged.
-Celtic had conceded the Scottish title with a late collapse allowing Ferguson’s Aberdeen side to be victorious in 1980, but the Hoops hit back the following season.
-They recovered from an early deficit to remain undefeated from the end of December to the beginning of May and clinched the title with a 3-2 victory at Dundee United.
+But Burns matured and his ability, rather than his temper, emerged.
+Celtic had conceded the title, with a late collapse allowing Ferguson’s Aberdeen side to be victorious in 1980, but the Hoops hit back the following season.
+They recovered from an early deficit to remain undefeated from the end of December to the beginning of May and clinched the league with a 3-2 victory at Dundee United.

 The match at Tannadice featured one of Burns’ finest goals for the club.
-The visitors were 2-1 up and, after a trademark driving run from Murdo Macleod, the ball was fired in at pace to Burns about 25 yards from goal.
-Tommy took a great first touch to get the ball under control and move menacingly towards the opposition goal.
-He then performed a gravity defying turn at pace to get the ball onto his favoured left foot, leaving a United defender on his backside.
-Burns then fired high into the net from 14 yards to put Celtic 3-1 up and practically seal the championship.
+The visitors were 2-1 up and, after a trademark driving run from Murdo MacLeod, the ball was fired in at pace to Burns about 25 yards from goal.
+Tommy took a great first touch to get it under control and move menacingly towards the opposition goal.
+He then performed a gravity-defying turn at pace to get the ball onto his favoured left foot, leaving a United defender on his backside.
+He fired high into the net from 14 yards to put Celtic 3-1 up and essentially seal the championship.

-Burns was approaching the peak of his powers and scored nine league goals in the 1981-82 campaign.
+By now he was approaching the peak of his powers and scored nine league goals in the 1981/82 campaign.
 But 1982 would also provide one of the most disappointing episodes of his career.
 Despite his outstanding form for Celtic, he would never become a Scotland regular.

-Even though Jock Stein was the man who brought him through at Celtic, he did not rate him highly enough to make him a key member of his squad.
-Burns won his first cap in May 1981 for a home international against Northern Ireland, but despite then enjoying an outstanding season, Stein brutally cut him from the Scotland World Cup squad.
+Even though Jock Stein was the man who brought him through at Celtic, he didn’t rate him highly enough to make him a key member of his squad.
+Burns won his first cap in May 1981 for a home international against Northern Ireland, but despite enjoying an outstanding season, he was brutally cut him from Scotland’s World Cup squad.

-This was not the legendary manager’s finest moment as he made the announcement in front of the whole team rather than communicating such disappointing news in private.
-To be fair to Stein, Scotland did have a strong set of midfielders at that time, with the likes of Graeme Souness and John Wark, and the mercurial John Robertson on the left wing, where Burns often excelled.
-But Burns could certainly have argued the case that he was a match for any of the midfielders in the team, especially the fading Asa Hartford.
+This was not the legendary Stein’s finest moment as he made the announcement in front of the whole team rather than communicating such disappointing news in private.
+In his defence, Scotland did have a strong set of midfielders at that time, with the likes of Graeme Souness and John Wark, and the mercurial John Robertson on the left wing, where Burns often excelled.
+But Burns could have argued the case that he was a match for any of the midfielders in the team, especially the fading Asa Hartford.

-Domestically, Celtic would not lift the title again until 1986, as Dundee United and Aberdeen famously formed the New Firm that broke the dominance of the Old Firm.
-But Rangers were never contenders in these years.
-Despite failing to win more league titles, Burns picked up more winners medals in the 1982-83 League Cup and a memorable victory in the Scottish Cup in 1985.
+Domestically, Celtic would not lift the title again until 1986 as Dundee United and Aberdeen famously formed the New Firm that broke the dominance of the Old Firm.
+Rangers, however, were never contenders in these years.
+Despite failing to win more league titles, Burns picked up more winners medals in the 1982/83 League Cup and a memorable victory in the Scottish Cup in 1985.

-There were also great European nights, such as the 2-1 European Cup win over Ajax in Amsterdam in 1982 and the 5-0 thumping of Sporting CP in 1983’s UEFA Cup, overcoming a 2-0 first leg deficit.
-In the latter game, Burns opened the scoring and was arguably the top performer in one of the Hoops’ finest performances of the decade.
+There were also great European nights, including the 2-1 European Cup win over Ajax in Amsterdam in 1982 and the 5-0 thumping of Sporting in 1983’s UEFA Cup, overcoming a 2-0 first-leg deficit.
+In the latter game, Burns opened the scoring and was arguably the top performer in one of the Bhoys’ finest performances of the decade.